Our Administrative Team

 Amanda Gagestein, Director

-I consider it to be an honor and a blessing to be at WCS where I have the privilege to teach children about Jesus and His love for them.
+I consider it to be an honor and a blessing to be at Wasatch Christian School, where I have the privilege to teach children about Jesus and His love for them.
 I am passionate about educating young children and teachers.
 In 2002, I earned my Early Childhood degree from Weber State University and my Utah state education license.
-In 2007, I had the privilege to help start Wasatch Christian and over the past 10 years here, I have directed or taught every grade from preschool to 4th grade.
+In 2007, I had the privilege to help start Wasatch Christian, and since then have directed or taught every grade from preschool to 6th grade.
 I love mentoring teachers and watching my students flourish.
 I enjoy teaching how to prepare, plan, and implement hands on activities to keep students learning and engaged.
 I have three beautiful, fun children and a wonderful husband that I enjoy exploring God's beautiful creation with through a multitude of outdoor activities including traveling in the U.S and abroad.
 I look forward to serving your family.

 Natalie Garr, Asst.
 Director

 I am grateful to serve your children and families.
 I love Jesus and hope to share his love with everyone I come into contact with.
 My husband and I are proud parents of 8 and just welcomed our first grand baby .
 I have worked with children for more than 16 years in special education, kindergarten, and children's ministry.
 I enjoy hiking, reading, and swimming.
 I am so happy to be a part of Wasatch Christian's team.